-The domain of all the experiments covers part of North and Central America including the U.S. and Mexico, (135-65W and 10-50N), with 50 km horizontal and 28-level vertical resolutions (identical to the forcing).
+The domain of all experiments covers parts of North and Central America, including the United States and Mexico, (10-50°N, 135-65°W), with 50-km horizontal resolution and 28-level vertical resolutions (identical to the forcing).
 The forcing is taken from R2.
-The integration period is January 1-11, 1985, which is somewhat arbitrarily chosen.
-Each set of experiments consists of 4 ensemble members that start at 00Z on the 1st, 2nd, 3rd, and 4th, respectively, and all end at 00Z January 11.
+The integration period is 1-11 January 1985, which is somewhat arbitrarily chosen.
+Each set of experiments consists of four ensemble members that start at 0000 UTC on 1, 2, 3, and 4 January, respectively, and all end at 0000 UTC 11 January.
 These ensemble integrations are used to obtain the statistical significance of the difference between the experiments.
-The last 4-day averages (00Z 7th to 00Z 11th January) are used for all the investigations described below.
+Averages of the last four days (from 0000 UTC 7 to 0000 UTC 11 January) are used for all investigations described below.
+After running 30 days of simulations and confirming that a conclusion is robust and independent on the simulation period, we set the simulation period as short as possible to reduce the computational cost.

-In order to quantify how well the lateral boundaries were specified we used the differences of near surface temperature, wind, and precipitation between the CTL and the experimental runs.
-These quantities were chosen for the following reasons: they are not directly nudged, they represent near surface small scale detail, and they are the quantities most frequently utilized in application studies.
-Note that there are two CTLs for the two different lateral boundary treatments, i.e., LBN-CTL and SN-CTL, which are significantly different (more than the difference between CTL and 3L of LBN; figures not shown), and we used each respective CTL for the computation of the differences.
-Because of this difference between the respective CTLs, there is no single reference state of near surface wind, temperature and precipitation to which the regional simulations can be compared in our experimental setting.
+To quantify how well the lateral boundaries were specified, we used the differences of near-surface temperature, wind, and precipitation between the CTL and the experimental runs.
+These quantities were chosen for the following reasons: they are not directly nudged, they represent near-surface small-scale detail, and they are the quantities most frequently utilized in application studies.
+Note that there are two CTLs for the two different lateral boundary treatments, that is, LBN-CTL and SN-CTL, which are significantly different (more than the difference between CTL and 3L of LBN; figures not shown), and we used the corresponding CTL for the computation of the differences.
+Because of this difference between the respective CTLs, there is no single reference state of near-surface wind, temperature, and precipitation to which the regional simulations can be compared in our experimental setting.
 Therefore direct comparisons of accuracy between the LBN and SN experiments are not possible and it is necessary to introduce some other measure.
-In Appendix A, we made an effort to directly compare LBN and SN, by using 500 hPa height as a reference variable.
+In the appendix, we made an effort to compare LBN and SN directly, by using 500-hPa height as a reference variable.